 Overall, the look of the R300s is consistent with what I’d expect from KEF.
-The design is clean and elegant, but still looks like something ripped from a spaceship.
-There’s very few manufacturers that can pull off this appearance in a way that doesn’t make you cringe.
+The design is clean and elegant but still looks like something ripped from a spaceship.
+There are very few manufacturers that can pull off this appearance in a way that doesn’t make you cringe.

 However, KEF killed it with the R300s in this regard, mixing both of these elements into a balance that seems next to impossible to find.